andkov/about/2016/feb/README.md

 [add entry](https://github.com/andkov/about/edit/master/2016/feb/README.md)

 Feb 22, Monday
 - finally arrived at a working version of the [syntax-creator]() a script for transforming an Mplus prototype into .inp file that could be passed for Mplus estimation.
+- worked on HRS to get it closer to Study Curatorship. [log](https://github.com/IALSA/HRS/issues/4)

 Feb 19, Friday